List of Record of Lodoss War characters: Flaibe

 Flaibe is a dwarf and the king of the Stone Kingdom.
 When the Demon Wars began Flaibe's kingdom is the first to fall.
 He is rescued by Karla and is the only survivor of his kingdom.
 He forms a group with Beld, Fahn, Neese, Wort, Karla and Flaus - the group that would later be known as the Six Heroes (except Flaus).
-Flaibe led his comraded into the ruins of Stone Kingdom where they fought and killed the archdemon who stole his throne.
+Flaibe led his comrades into the ruins of Stone Kingdom where they fought and killed the archdemon who stole his throne.
 After the Demon King was slain in the Deepest Labyrinth Flaibe was hailed as one of the Six Heroes.

 Flaibe hoped to rebuild his nation.
 After the purification of Marmo he decided it would be the location of the new Stone Kingdom.

 Wagnard

 Wagnard is a dark wizard, and a worshipper of Kardis, the goddess of destruction.
 He was originally a student of the magical academy in Valis (the same Slayn had attended), but was expelled for studying the dark arts of magic and cursed with a spell which restricted his ability to cast magic by inflicting severe pain whenever he does so.
 In time, however, Wagnard became mostly inured to the pain and managed to attain great power as a magician.

 Despite following Beld, Wagnard's intentions are far worse, as he seeks to kill all the inhabitants of Forcelia, and rule over them as their undead king (a lich).
 In the OVA, he attempts this by abducting the high elf Deedlit, as high elves have near immortal life spans, and such energy is necessary to revive Kardis.
 In the original story, manga, and TV series, Wagnard tries to accomplish this task by abducting the priestess of Marfa and daughter of Leylia, Little Neese, the doorway to Naneel and avatar of Kardis.
 When Naneel is successfully summoned, Wagnard's plans are thwarted and he is killed.
 Wagnard's summoning of Kardis never takes place in the manga, but the summon of Naneel does.

 In the Japanese version, Wagnard is voiced by Takeshi Aono in the OAV and by Chikao Otsuka in the TV series.
 In the English version, Wagnard is voiced by Jayce Reeves in the OAV and by Pete Zarustica in the TV series.
 (Reeves does play the role in the TV series for at least one episode—episode 18, for reasons unknown.)